 Basketball, Identitarianism, and the New Cold War

 Kemba Walker is having a great year.
 Following the best season of his young career in 2015–16, Walker is currently well on his way to establishing himself as the best point guard in the NBA’s Eastern Conference.
-Though he was unfairly excluded from the NBA All-Star game last February, overlooked in favour of the pestiferous and undeserving Kyrie Irving, Walker appeared destined—with this season’s game initially scheduled to take place in Charlotte—to make his All-Star debut in front of a familiar crowd of long-suffering Hornets fans.
+Though he was unfairly excluded from the All-Star game last February, overlooked in favour of the perfidious and undeserving Kyrie Irving, Walker appeared destined—with this season’s game initially scheduled to take place in Charlotte—to make his All-Star debut in front of an eager crowd of long-suffering Hornets fans.
 Walker is, by all accounts, a genuinely good person, and I was pleased that that one of the hardest working and most entertaining players around would finally get to enjoy a special moment amidst the unending misery of playing for Michael Jordan’s vanity project.

 But Kemba’s triumph was not to be.
 On the 23rd of March, the North Carolina General Assembly passed the Public Facilities Privacy and Security Act (also known as HB2, or the “bathroom bill”), requiring bathrooms in government facilities to be used by people based on the gender listed on their birth certificate, and prohibiting local governments from enacting non-discrimination laws.
 On the 21st of July, the NBA, in response to this new legislation, pulled the 2017 All-Star game from Charlotte.
 It will now be played in New Orleans.